ipitio/ocr-pdf/README.md

 To add OCRmyPDF options, edit the command in the `compose.yml` file.

-#### Use Bare Metal
+#### Bash Install Script

-Are you on Linux and want to make the most out of it?
+Do want to make the most out of your hardware?

 ```bash
 bash src/predict.sh pdf [OCRmyPDF options]